Latest JavaSE -

 - Research in Motion Blackberry smartphones

-- Android smartphones and tablets use an (unlicensed, lawsuit in progress) Java SE
+- Android smartphones and tablets use a subset of Java SE

 that keeps to the JavaSE specification except that it omits AWT and Swing,